-The Raman RunTime dashboard displays four quadrants for four-channel analyzers, one for each probe or stream and a Status bar (bottom) for a quick view of warnings and acquisition status.
-Single-channel analyzers display only one main channel/probe window, while analyzers with hybrid configurations display two-channel/probe windows, one for the Rxn-20 probe channel and one for the non-Rxn-20 Alternate (ALT) probe.
+The Raman RunTime dashboard displays four quadrants for four-channel analyzers.
+Each quadrant displays a probe or stream and a Status bar for a quick view of warnings and acquisition status.
+Single-channel analyzers display only 1 main channel or probe window, while analyzers with hybrid configurations display 2 channel or probe windows: 1 for the Rxn-20 probe channel, and the other for the non-Rxn-20 Alternate (ALT) probe.

 Figure 7.
-Raman RunTime dashboard in a Raman Rxn2 or Rxn4 four-channel analyzer (left) and Raman Rxn5 analyzer (right)
+Raman RunTime dashboard in a Raman Rxn2 or Raman Rxn4 four-channel analyzer (left) and Raman Rxn5 analyzer (right)

 Analysis details are accessed from each probe or stream window.
 To switch back and forth between the dashboard and batch detail views, click the Title Bar for each stream or probe.
 Views of current spectrum vs. process values (model results) can also be swapped by clicking on the Stream window display.
-Additional features, such as system settings, calibration, and diagnostics, are found under the Options section on the lower left corner of the screen.
+System settings, calibration, and diagnostics are found on the Options menu.